dmbarbour/wikilon/docs/AwelonLang.md

 Awelon's simple syntax must be augmented by [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html) techniques to support richer programming interfaces, DSLs, namespaces, application models, and larger programs.
 As a simple example, we could develop a numeric tower:

-        #42         == (Awelon's natural 42)
+        #42         == Awelon's natural 42
         42          == [#42 int]
-        -7          == [7 int-neg]
+        -7          == [[7 int] negate]
         3.141       == [3141 -3 decimal]
         -0.0070     == [-70 -4 decimal]
         2.998e8     == [2998 5 decimal]
         -4/6        == [-4 #6 rational]

 In this example, I build one view upon another, but we also have a comprehensible representation in without the view.
 For example, if our projectional editor lacks support for rationals, users would still see the `[-4 #6 rational]` representation.
 This is convenenient for iterative development of extensible views.
-Further, if carefully designed our views such as `[7 int-neg]` should be normal forms such that we can also render `-7` as an *output* from a computation.
+Further, if carefully designed our data views be normal forms (evaluate to themselves) such that we can also render `-7` as an *output* from a computation.
 This may involve careful use of arity annotations.

-Besides numeric towers, projections could feasibly support lists and matrices, monadic programming, and other features.
+Besides numeric towers, projections could feasibly support lists and matrices, monadic programming, pattern matching, list comprehensions, and other features.
 Problem specific languages can frequently be modeled as data-structures that we evaluate statically.
 Embedded comments can also be represented, e.g. as a view of `"comment"(a2)d`.

 Besides textual views, projectional editors can support graphical editor-viewer widgets.
 For example, to edit a color or date-time, we might provide a color-picker or calendar widget.
 Intriguingly, we can support multiple widgets for a given volume of code, with an edit in one reactively affecting the others.
 Further, we can feasibly support *specialized* view or editor widgets for an application's data model - thus providing Awelon's version of a GUI application front end.